 Organization of Meetings

 The Chairman of the Board will generally determine the timing and length of Board meetings.
-However, adjournment will be determined by majority vote.
+However, adjournment will be determined by a majority vote.
 In addition to the four regularly scheduled meetings, additional Board meetings may be called, upon proper notice, to address special topics or unanimous written consents may be circulated.

-Meetings of the Independent Directors
+Meetings of the Non-Managment Directors

 Director Orientation and Continuing Education